carpentries-incubator/SDC-BIDS-fMRI/episodes/06-apply-a-parcellation.md

 Since the parcellation of a brain is defined (currently) by spatial locations, application of an parcellation to fMRI data only concerns the first 3 dimensions; the last dimension (time) is retained.
 Thus a parcellation assigns every voxel (x,y,z) to a particular parcel ID (an integer).

-Nilearn supports a large selection of different atlases that can be found [here](https://nilearn.github.io/modules/reference.html#module-nilearn.datasets).
+Nilearn supports a [large selection of different atlases](https://nilearn.github.io/modules/reference.html#module-nilearn.datasets).
 For information about how to select which parcellation to use for analysis of your data we refer you to Arslan et al. 2018.

 ### Retrieving the Atlas